bpohoriletz/bpohoriletz.github.io/_posts/2017-10-16-oop-and-rails-system-tests.md

 1. Add ability to take screenshots to the page classes
 2. Compare test we had before Step #1 and after Step #5

-First item is quite stratightforward, since we already have a test as a collaborator in `Pages::Base` we only need to add `take_screenshot` to a list of methods we delegate, you can find changes in the [corresponding commit][step-five]
+First item is quite straightforward, since we already have a test as a collaborator in `Pages::Base` we only need to add `take_screenshot` to a list of methods we delegate, you can find changes in the [corresponding commit][step-five]